 Consider Creative Placement

 You want school items to be easily door-accessible, but the front hallway is not an exclusive option.
 How about your garage?
 If you drive the kids to school or leave for work at roughly the same time, its utility will be in full swing anyway.
 Take advantage of this space and see what kind of options will best suit your set up.
-There are many garage storage options that can efficiently keep clutter out of your immediate living space.
+There are many garage storage options of your immediate living space.